vuestorefront/vue-storefront/packages/core/docs/advanced/logging.md

 By default, we're printing all the events happening in the app in the console but you can easily write a new logger and use a third-party library (like [consola](https://github.com/nuxt-contrib/consola)) or pass the logs to the external service like [Sentry](https://sentry.io/welcome/)

 To override the default logger, pass a function to the `logger.customLogger` property of `@vue-storefront/nuxt` module.
-This function returns the logger object and as an argument, you have access to the `verbosity` level.
+This function returns the logger object and as an argument, you have access to the `verbosity` level:

-If you are using our Nuxt module, setting up the logger is much simpler.
-All you have to do is just provide the configuration to the module:

 ```js
 [